 but dumpees start adjusting later after the ending of the relationship.

-who jointly decide to end the relationship) the adjustment process
+(those who jointly decide to end the relationship)

 At this point in our work t I am going to present